buahaha/aa-discordnotify/README.md

 ## Overview

-This app forwards Alliance Auth notifications to users on Discord as DM.
+This app automatically forwards Alliance Auth notifications to users on Discord.

 ### Features

+- Aut notifications appear as DM on Discord
 - Notifications are colored according to level (e.g. INFO = blue)
-- Option to forward superuser notifications only
+- Option to forward superuser's notifications only

 ## Example